 Calls can be made to anywhere in the world, 24 hours a day, 365 days a year with no restrictions on the number, length, or type of calls placed.
 All calls are strictly confidential and no records of any conversations are maintained.

 A repeat user can set up calling preferences, such as frequently dialed numbers, emergency numbers and phone service carriers, on his or her Customer Profile.

 Anyone who wishes to use Relay SD simply dials the toll-free number to connect with a relay operator.
 The relay operator will dial the requested number and relay the conversation between the two callers.

 All calls can be initiated by either party by simply dialing 7-1-1.

 How to make a relay call:

-- Remember to say “go ahead” (GA on the TTY) each time you finish your part of the conversation to let the other person know to respond.
+- Say or type “go ahead” or “GA” each time you finish your part of the conversation to let the other person know to respond.